Siemens-Healthineers/K2s/doc/contributing/powershell_dev.md

 See [Tags/Labels](./Contributing.md#tagslabels).

 ## Logging
-When executing k2s scripts inside Pester test functions, it is recommended to execute these scripts in a separate PowerShell session, so that the called scripts still log to the k2s log file due to the current logging implementation.
+When executing K2s scripts inside Pester test functions, it is recommended to execute these scripts in a separate PowerShell session, so that the called scripts still log to the K2s log files due to the current logging implementation.

 ### Dont
 ```PowerShell